Alfred Atherton

 Alfred Leroy "Roy" Atherton Jr. (November 22, 1921 – October 30, 2002) was a United States Foreign Service Officer and diplomat.
 He served as United States Ambassador to Egypt in 1979–1983.
 He was a Middle East expert who helped in the negotiations that led to the 1978 Camp David peace accords between Israel and Egypt.

 Early life

 Atherton was born on November 22, 1921, in Pittsburgh, Pennsylvania, the son of Alfred Leroy Atherton Sr. and Joanna Reed.

 He graduated from Phillips Exeter Academy.
 He served in the U.S. Army in Europe from 1943 to 1945.
 He received a B.S. in 1944 and an M.A. in 1947 from Harvard University.
-He received a master's degree in economics from the University of California in Berkeley.
+He received a master's degree in economics from the University of California, Berkeley.

 Diplomatic career

 Foreign service (1947-1961)

 Atherton joined the U.S. Foreign Service in 1947, and served in Stuttgart, Bonn, Damascus, and Aleppo.
 From 1959 to 1961, he was Iraq-Jordan desk officer, then Officer in Charge for Cyprus, in the Bureau of Near Eastern and South Asian Affairs at the State Department.
-During 1961-62 he took advanced economic studies at the University of California at Berkeley.
+During 1961-62 he took advanced economic studies at the University of California, Berkeley.